v9-team-portal/v9-team-portal.github.io/README.md

 #The v9 Team Portal
 ###[v9-team-portal.github.io](http://v9-team-portal.github.io/)

-*All changes can be made on github and commited on github*
+*All changes can be made committed on github*

 ### To edit an existing card
 1. Navigate to the _posts file